JayantSharma08/crypto_decrypto/sessions/session_11.md

 ### Jayant Sharma
 so for each trial, the objective will be calculated for all the n_splits times, right?
 Cant we use a holdout validation (normal validation) data instead of cross validation?

+### Carlo Casorzo
+why did you pick elastic over any other persistance engine?

+No strong reasons.
+We just need a place where can save the predictions, and retrieve them fast for -> serving purposes.
+-> monitoring purposes.

+If we use Elastic Search we can easily generate real time dashboards on top of our data with Kibana.